PatricGithub/structural_similarity/README.md

 ## Methodology

 * **Data Collection:** Written explanations were collected from chess players immediately after they generated an analogous board position.
-The raw data can be found in the `/300_final` directory.
+The raw data can be found in the `/300_final.csv`.
-* **Analysis Tools:** Four different large language models (LLMs) from the Hugging Face `transformers` library were used to analyze the textual data.
+* **Analysis Tools:** Four different large language models (LLMs) from the OPENROUTER model library were used to analyze the textual data.
 The models are specified within the analysis script.
-* **Theoretical Framework:** The analysis is based on the definition of **structural similarity** from Gentner, D. (1983). *Structure-mapping: A theoretical framework for analogy*.
-Cognitive Science, 7(2), 155-170.
+* **Theoretical Framework:** The analysis is based on the definition of **structural similarity** from Gentner, D. (1983).
+Structure-mapping: A theoretical framework for analogy.
+Cognitive Science, 7(2), 155–170. https://doi.org/10.1016/s0364-0213(83)80009-3.
-* **Statistical Analysis:** For all quantitative analyses, a series of chi-square tests of independence were conducted to evaluate the results.

 ## Repository Contents
 * `/structural_similarity_results`: Contains the raw and processed data from the study (`300_final.csv`).
 * `/prompts.py`: Contains the exact prompts used to query the large language models.
 * `/main.py`: Includes the Python analysis script.